Debt Ratios for Home Lending

-Your debt to income ratio is a tool lenders use to determine how much of your income can be used for a monthly home loan payment after all your other monthly debts are fulfilled.
+Your debt to income ratio is a tool lenders use to determine how much of your income is available for a monthly home loan payment after all your other monthly debts have been fulfilled.

-Typically, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
-Recurring debt includes payments on credit cards, car payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
+Recurring debt includes things like auto payments, child support and monthly credit card payments.

 With a 28/36 ratio